locationtech/geomesa/docs/user/web_data.rst

     -  caching (optional)

 This method must be called to register any data store you wish to query later.
-It should not be called while the spark context is running.
+It should not be called while the Spark context is running.
 Registered data stores will persist between geoserver reboots.

 -  DELETE /ds/:alias - Delete a previously registered GeoMesa data store